15 of the Best Places to Visit in Sri Lanka Off the Beaten Track

 Sigiriya is a world heritage site and one of the oldest landscaped gardens in the world originated in the 5th century AD.
 At present, there is only one route to go in the upward direction of the rock.
 The steps provide a very easy climb for the novices and experienced mountain climbers.
 Every climber is rewarded with a breathtaking view from the summit of the rock and some of the oldest paintings known as Sigiriya Apsaras on the halfway up the rock.

-Dova cave temple, Situated about a half an hour south of Bandarawela on the way to Kataragama and Yala from Nuwara Eliya, Often referred as a part of the underground tunnel network of Ravana, existed about 7000 years back.
+Dova cave temple, situated about 10 km south of Bandarawela on the way to Kataragama and Yala from Nuwara Eliya, often referred as a part of the underground tunnel network of Ravana, existed about 7000 years back.
 Today the temple is purely a Buddhist religious site with beautifully painted image house and dozens of Buddha statues.

 Mulgirigala Buddhist temple

 Mulgirigala is one of the oldest temples on the island near Tangalle.
 This historical temple is dating back to the pre-Christian era (2nd Century BC).
 It had been a Buddhist temple complex, learning centre as well as a library.
 There had been a large number of books and manuscripts, including many original version of books, in the ancient library.
 The books were written by the scholarly monks of the monastery.
 The monks have copied every book written on the island, pertaining to religious or secular.